kittykatattack/learningPixi/README.md

 `PIXI.Application` figures out whether to use the Canvas Drawing API or WebGL to render graphics, depending on which is available in the web browswer you're using.
 Its argument is a single object called the `options` object.
-It this example its `width` and `height` properties are set to determine the width and height of the canvas, in pixels.
-You can set many more optional properties inside this `options` object and here's how you could use it to set anti-aliasing, transparency and resolution:
+In this example its `width` and `height` properties are set to determine the width and height of the canvas, in pixels.
+You can set many more optional properties inside this `options` object; here's how you could use it to set anti-aliasing, transparency and resolution:
 ```js
 let app = new PIXI.Application({